stackbuilders/tutorials/tutorials/python/using-types-in-python-with-mypy/tutorial.md

 Annotations, there’s no need to be since Python doesn't check the types during execution time.
 Loading the `typing` library does add some overhead during development, but the effect is negligible.
-Because of this, types are available in development for many [use cases](function-annotations) such as function overloading, adaptation, database query mapping and meta-programming.
+Because of this, types are available in development for many [use cases][function-annotations] such as function overloading, adaptation, database query mapping and meta-programming.

 Are you ready to start adding types in Python?
 If the answer is yes, let’s